joe0123/Daily-Revenue-Predictor/README.md

 ```
 python xgb_infer.py
 ```
-Find optimal parameters automatically (with Optuna):
+Find optimal parameters automatically (by Optuna):
 ```
 python xgb_adr_opt.py
 python xgb_cancel_opt.py
 ```
-Train and make inference with optimal parameters found automatically (with Optuna):
+Train and make inference with optimal parameters found by Optuna:
 ```
 python xgb_infer_opt.py
 ```

+### Futher
+In the appendix of our report, we did some experiments about feature selection for agency and country.
+To train and make inference with selected features, change *.adr_drop.txt* and *.cancel_drop.txt* to *adr_drop.txt* and *cancel_drop.txt*, respectively; then, run the commands mentioned above again.